Facts Matter.

 Tax revenue

-• Airbnbs and VRBOs contribute 15% of their revenue to taxes, benefiting both Gloucester and Massachusetts.
+• Airbnbs and VRBOs contribute 12% of their revenue to taxes, benefiting both Gloucester and Massachusetts.
 This tax revenue supports public services, infrastructure improvements, and community projects.

 Sources and Data

 1. Source: AirDNA.
-Active listings include both Airbnb and VRBO properties and reflect the number of rentals available for booking on these platforms.
-According to AirDNA, for a listing to be considered “active”, it must tally at least one reserved calendar day during the reporting period.
+Available listings include both Airbnb and VRBO properties and represent the total number of rentals listed for booking on these platforms.
+According to AirDNA, for a listing to be considered "available," it must have at least one reserved calendar day during the reporting period.
+These figures can differ from the City of Gloucester’s registered STR count because some properties registered with the city may not be consistently listed on major platforms.

 2. Barron, K., Kung, E., & Proserpio, D. The Effect of Home-Sharing on House Prices and Rents: Evidence from Airbnb.
 Wharton School, University of Pennsylvania.